pypa/pipfile/README.rst

 Install packages from ``Pipfile``::

     $ pip install -p
     !
-Warning: Pipfile.lock (48d35f) is out of date.
+Warning: requirements.piplock (48d35f) is out of date.
 Updating to (73d81f).
-    Installing packages from Pipfile.lock...
+    Installing packages from requirements.piplock...

     # Manually update lockfile.
-    $ pip freeze -p Pipfile
+    $ pip freeze -p special_requirements.pip
-    Pipfile.lock (73d81f) written to disk.
+    special_requirements.piplock (73d81f) written to disk.

 Notes::

-    # -p accepts a path argument, which defaults to 'Pipfile'.
+    # -p accepts a path argument, which defaults to 'requirements.pip'.
-    # Pipfile.lock will be written automatically during `install -p` if it does not exist.
+    # requirements.piplock will be written automatically during `install -p` if it does not exist.

 Ideas::

-- Recursively look for `Pipfile` in parent directories (limit 4?) when ``-p`` is bare.
+- Recursively look for `requirements.pip` in parent directories (limit 4?) when ``-p`` is bare.

 Useful Links